ROSMicroPy/ROSMicroPy/readme_docs/rclpy-guide.md

 - Replace desktop-only APIs with small embedded equivalents when needed.
 - Configure the micro-ROS agent address with `rclpy.init(...)` or the shared example helper.
 - Treat output such as `unimplemented: <name>` as a compatibility boundary, not a successful operation.

+## Execution and lifecycle limits

+`spin()` starts the native ROS task. `spin_once()` only services Python timers and does not start that task.
+Shutdown and node destruction update Python state but do not release native resources.
+Use one native node per device session and reset before reinitializing.
+See the [API reference](api-reference.md) for exact behavior.